-Now we live in Nottingham, not exactly a tropical rain forest!
+We live in Nottingham, not exactly a tropical rain forest!
 It'd obviously escaped from its cage, but nonetheless, it made the goose bumps tingle.
 For the next few weeks, Paul hadn't felt any better.
 It came to a head one cold, dark November morning, before anyone was awake.
 A strange, terrifying noise woke me from a deep sleep.
 It sounded like an animal in pain.
 NEXT TO ME!

 Paul was diagnosed with a brain tumour, which was miraculously operated on successfully.
-Paul's recovery and absence from his company, led to the folding of his own advertising agency.
+Paul's recovery and absence from his company, led to the folding of his own design agency.
 It also instigated a house move, as Paul wasn't allowed to drive.
 But, ten years on, Paul is well and we look back on that episode in our lives, as a lesson learnt.

 Life is short.
 Make the most of it.
 Don't get hung up on trivial arguments or irritations.